 You will complete an in depth, challenging and original creative project during this course, which will give you an individual and advantageous view of the creative freelance and entrepreneurial world.
 You will have the freedom to explore a personal direction in your work.

-You'll also look at the demands and longer term strategic developments of the professional creative industries and your place within it.
+The longer term strategic developments of the professional creative industries and your place within it will also be explored.
 We encourage and develop emerging creative enterprise in the development of your major practice project.

 You will study modules such as:

 During this stage you will explore contemporary debates and design experimentation, as well as appraising your practice strengths and potential.

 - Personal Practice and Methodologies:

 During this double module you will actively explore, critically review, and develop your personal practice and methodologies.
 You will delve further into your interests, philosophical concerns, and ethical stance as a designer and consider your practice from sociological, philosophical, commercial, professional, ecological, and cultural perspectives.

 The module takes as its starting point selected academic texts, which will be used for initiating debate.
 Through them, you will stimulate and expand your knowledge and understanding of visual culture.

 This process of critical scrutiny and debate will provide you with a platform for developing your scholarly understanding of concepts such as ideology, identity, ethics, and aesthetics, and an appreciation of how these might be associated with issues relating to gender, globalisation, sustainability, taste, and consumer culture.
 This module will encourage you to examine your own practice in relation to the ideas and contrasting theories you have studied.

 This stage will see you developing a major in-depth personal project and research for a supporting dissertation.